VolkovLabs/business-satellite/README.md

 ## Features

-- Support Local and Remote Grafana instances using API Keys and Tokens.
+- Connects to Local and Remote Grafana instances via HTTP API using API Keys and Tokens.
+- Allows to get Health information.
-- Allows to retrieve Annotations and Alerts.
+- Allows to retrieve Annotations, Alerts, and Data Sources.

 ## Feedback